-There are several reasons for conflict and war to begin within and between nations.
-Among these are economic gain, territorial gain, religion, nationalism, civil war, and revolution.
-Often, countries' leaders are the primary motivator of conflict between and within nations when they test their limits, such as instigating a territorial dispute, trying to control another country's natural resources, or exercising authoritarian power over people.
+The Oxford English Dictionary defines "war" as: (1) A state of armed conflict between different countries or different groups within a country; (2) a state of competition or hostility between different people or groups, or (3) a sustained campaign against an undesirable situation or activity.
+There are many possible reasons for war to begin between—or more often, within—nations.
+Among these are economic gain, territorial gain, religion, nationalism, civil war, and political revolution.
+Often, countries' leaders become primary motivators of conflict by instigating a territorial dispute, trying to control another country's natural resources, or exercising authoritarian power over people.

 Not all wars are formalized with official declarations of war between combatants.
 Conversely, not every ongoing armed conflict is classified as a war.
 This article will use the Uppsala Conflict Data Program definition, which described war as "a state-based conflict or dyad which reaches at least 1000 battle-related deaths in a specific calendar year."
 Fatality figures include any combatants killed in action as well as any civilians who were deliberately killed (for example, by bombings or other attacks).

 Countries currently at war (as of September 2021):

 Type: Civil War/Terrorist Insurgency The war in Afghanistan has been on and off since 1978.
 The most recent phase began in 2001 and has primarily revolved around U.S. and U.N. forces and allied Afghan troops fighting Taliban insurgents.
 According to the Armed Conflict Location & Event Data Project (ACLED), there were 30,936 confirmed fatalities in 2020 alone.
 The U.S./U.N. withdrawal from Afghanistan in 2021 should signal the end of this particular conflict, but war between the Taliban and other factions, including ISIL-K, which bombed the airport in Kabul during U.S. evacuations, is expected to continue.